 10. In America, the pilgrims used to send sugar wafers, marzipan, sweetmeats and sugar plums, to their sweethearts.

-11. Amongst the earliest Valentine’s Day gifts were candies.
+11. The earliest Valentine’s Day gifts were candies.
 The most common were chocolates in heart shaped boxes.

 12. The heart is associated to Valentine’s Day as it is considered the source of all human emotion